Best Universities Ranking

 - Private, not-for-profit, four-year or above

-Institutions were considered colleges if they provide only undergraduate, or baccalaureate degree, programs, universities if they offer graduate, including masters and/or doctoral degree, programs.
+Institutions were considered colleges if they provide only undergraduate, or baccalaureate degree, programs, and universities if they offer graduate, including masters and/or doctoral degree, programs.
 (Separate rankings for colleges as well as for colleges and universities combined also are available on WalletHub.)

 Some institutions were excluded from our sample due to data limitations.
 Data collected is relevant to undergraduate students only.